jlararigger/jlr_sort_attributes/README.md

 **Usage:**

 Select one or more user defined attributes in the channel box.

-Click "Move Up Attr" for move the selected attributes one position up.
-Or click "Move Down Attr" for move the selected attributes one position down.
+Click "Move Up Attr" for move the selected attributes one position up or click "Move Down Attr" for move the selected attributes one position down.